 PRIORITY 1.
 PRIORITY 2.
 PRIORITY 3.
 PRIORITY 4.
 Promote positive Enhance the quality of Keep people out of Address inequalities health and wellbeing, life and supporting hospital when care and support people to preventing ill-health, independence for can be delivered have more choice and and building strong people, particularly closer to home control communities those with long-term conditions PRIORITY 5.
 PRIORITY 6.
 PRIORITY 7.
 PRIORITY 8.
-PRIORITY 5.
-People have a positive PRIORITY 6.
-Promote independent PRIORITY 7.
-Improve support for PRIORITY 8.
-Optimise efficiency, People have a positive Promote independent Improve support for Optimise efficiency, People have a positive experience of health Promote independent living through the Improve support for Carers enabling them Optimise efficiency, effectiveness and People have a positive experience of health and social care Promote independent living through the provision of suitable Improve support for Carers enabling them to continue in their Optimise efficiency, effectiveness and People have a positive experience of health and social care Promote independent living through the provision of suitable housing Improve support for Carers enabling them to continue in their Optimise efficiency, effectiveness and
+People have a positive Promote independent Improve support for Optimise efficiency, experience of health living through the Carers enabling them effectiveness and and social care provision of suitable to continue in their flexibility services housing caring role accommodation and